Write for us. Join our community.

 Love what you read on Greater Greater Washington?
 We want to add YOUR byline to the news and analysis on our site!

-Greater Greater Washington’s blog posts come from a diverse community of volunteers, and we’re always looking to bring in new contributors.
-You don’t need to be a trained expert on a subject to write about it; all you need is the desire to write about the urban places around you and a willingness to collaborate with us as you move from idea to draft to a published post.
+Our blog posts come from a diverse community of volunteers, and we’re always looking to bring in new contributors.
+You don’t need to be a trained expert on a subject to write about it — all you need is the desire to write about the urban places around you, a commitment to accuracy and fairness, and a willingness to collaborate with us as you move from idea to draft to a published post.

-What kinds of topics are we looking for?
+What kinds of posts are we looking for?

-The Greater Greater Washington blog informs and engages people about urbanism: geographic, economic, political, and social forces affecting the built environment.
-We publish content from volunteer writers about how varied policy issues interact with urbanism.
+The Greater Greater Washington news website informs and engages people about urbanism: geographic, economic, political, and social forces affecting the built environment.
+We publish content from volunteer writers about how varied policy issues interact with topics like transit, housing, bicycling, infrastructure, public spaces, and more.

 We’re looking for people to write about these topics and others!
 When evaluating a potential post, here are some questions to ask yourself:

-- How does this issue influence, or is influenced by, our region’s built environment or the choices people make about where to live?
+- How does this issue influence, or how is it influenced by, our region’s built environment or the choices people make about where to live?
+In other words, what makes it urbanist?

-- What is the big picture principle at work here?
+- What is the big-picture principle at work here?
+What’s the main knowledge you want readers to gain by reading?

 What’s the best way to write about these topics?

-- A headline and introduction that give readers the most crucial information.
+- A headline and a clear, direct introduction that give readers the most crucial information — your main idea, and enough context to understand it.
 If someone only reads those two things, they should still come away with new information they could share with someone else.

-- Enough background information to give readers the details they need to understand the subject at hand, and after the background, the new information you have to tell people.
+- Enough background information to give readers the details they need to understand the subject at hand, and after the background, new information.
 Those are the crucial parts of any post, and once they’re there, more detail, information about an upcoming event related to the subject, or a call to action can be okay — but only after the intro, background, and new information.

 What we don’t want